California Southern University

-California Southern University is a private, for-profit, university in Costa Mesa, California.
-California Southern University is currently a member of the American InterContinental University System.
-It offers associate's, bachelor's, master's and doctoral degree programs online in psychology, business and management, risk management and regulatory compliance, criminal justice, nursing, and education.
+California Southern University is a private for-profit online university in Chandler, Arizona.
+It is part of the American InterContinental University System.
+It offers associate, bachelor's, master's, and doctoral degree programs.
+The university is owned by the for-profit company Perdoceo Education Corporation, publicly traded on the NASDAQ under PRDO and formerly known as Career Education Corporation (CEC).

 History

-The university was established in California on December 27, 1978, by Dr. Donald Hecht as a traditional correspondence school, and received its initial approval to offer degree programs from the California Department of Education.
+The university was established in California on December 27, 1978, by Donald Hecht as a traditional correspondence school and received its initial approval to offer degree programs from the California Department of Education.
 It originally offered associate level programs, then expanded to bachelor's, master's, and doctoral degrees.
 During the 1990s, the university added distance learning programs in the fields of business, psychology and law.
 The university is now recognized as an online degree granting institution.

 Until June 2007, the university was known as the Southern California University for Professional Studies (SCUPS) and was located in Anaheim, California.

+On July 1, 2020, Christina Villanueva issued a Citation and Order of Abatement in her official capacity as Discipline Manager of the California Bureau for Private Postsecondary Education, a unit of the California Department of Consumer Affairs.
+On October 29, 2019, bureau staff conducted an unannounced compliance inspection at the school.
+Staff of the university were unable to access the supporting documentation for the 2016–2017 School Performance Fact Sheet (SPFS) as well as the documentation for the 2019 3rd quarter Student Tuition Recovery Fund (STRF) Assessment Reporting Form.

-In 2022, the university was acquired by the American InterContinental University System and joined into the overall AIUS community.
+In 2022, the university was acquired by Perdoceo Education Corporation for $40 million and merged this acquisition into American InterContinental University as a branch campus joining the American InterContinental University System.

-California Southern University offers bachelor's, master's and professional doctorate degrees entirely online without physical attendance on campus.
-The university was institutionally accredited by the Western Association of Schools and Colleges (WASC) before acquired by American InterContinental University System.
-The WASC Senior College and University Commission (”the Commission”) provides regional accreditation for a diverse membership of public and private higher education institutions throughout California, Hawaii, and the Pacific as well as a limited number of institutions outside the U.S. Through its work of peer review, based on standards agreed to by the membership, the Commission encourages continuous institutional improvement and assures the membership and its constituencies, including the public, that accredited institutions are fulfilling their missions in service to their students and the public good.

-The WASC Senior College and University Commission is recognized by the U.S. Department of Education and Council for Higher Education Accreditation (CHEA) for certifying institutional eligibility for federal funding in a number of educational and vocational programs, including granting student access to student financial aid.
+The university was regionally accredited by the Western Association of Schools and Colleges (WASC) before being acquired by Perdoceo Education Corporation.
+CalSouthern was officially granted institutional accreditation under the American InterContinental University System by the Higher Learning Commission on July 5, 2022.
+The university closed its Irvine and Costa Mesa, California locations as part of the merger with American InterContinental University and opened their main office in Chandler, Arizona by late 2022.

+California Southern does not accept applications from residents of Massachusetts and New York.

+Academics
-The California Southern School of Business received programmatic accreditation from the Accreditation Council for Business Schools and Programs (ACBSP).

-The California Southern School of Nursing's baccalaureate and master's degree programs received programmatic accreditation by the Commission on Collegiate Nursing Education (CCNE).
+California Southern University offers bachelor's, master's, and professional doctorate degrees entirely online.
+The California Southern School of Business is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+The California Southern School of Nursing's baccalaureate and master's degree programs are accredited by the Commission on Collegiate Nursing Education (CCNE).

-Memberships

-California Southern University is a member of the California Association of Private Postsecondary Schools (CAPPS), and "Silver Sponsor" in the United States Distance Learning Association (USDLA).
-The California Southern University School of Business is an "Educational Member" of the International Assembly for Collegiate Business Education (IACBE).